sait-lab/learn-git/README.md

 git init
 ```

+> [!TIP]
+> Add a .gitignore file.
+Templates can be found at https://github.com/github/gitignore

 > This creates a new subdirectory named `.git` that contains all of your necessary repository files — a Git repository skeleton.
 At this point, nothing in your project is tracked yet.
 >
 > If you want to start version-controlling existing files (as opposed to an empty directory), you should probably begin tracking those files and do an initial commit.
 You can accomplish that with a few `git add` commands that specify the files you want to track, followed by a `git commit`: